ersiver/Newsster/README.md

 # Newsster
 <img src="/previews/preview_1.gif" align="right" width="33%"/>

-Newsster is a demo application that uses MVVM pattern and Android Jetpack: the new Pagging 3 library with a backend API, Saved State module for ViewModel, LiveData, ViewBinding, Room, Dagger-Hilt and Navigations Components.The app fetches data from the network with use of Retrofit integrating persisted data in the database via repository pattern.
+Newsster is a demo application that uses MVVM pattern and Android Jetpack: the Pagging 3 library with a backend API, Saved State module for ViewModel, LiveData, ViewBinding, Room, Dagger-Hilt and Navigations Components.
+The app fetches data from the network with use of Retrofit integrating persisted data in the database via repository pattern.
 The app also uses and Kotlin Coroutines + Flow.
 Newsster provides translated text for the other languages, support for a landscape orientation and a night mode.

 ## Tech stack & Open-source libraries
 ### Jetpack components:</b>